KeyboardKit/KeyboardKit/README.md

 ## Documentation

-The KeyboardKit documentation makes it easy to overview the various parts of the library.
+The KeyboardKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.

 Just build the documentation directly in Xcode, using the "Product/Build Documentation" command.